tedbauer/hobbes/README.md

 There are a few helpful commands:
 - `make lextest`: build executable `lextest`, which you can run with `./lextest example.tiger` to see the tokens that get lexed.
-- `make parsetest`: build executable `parsetest`, which you can use to see if a program is properly parsed or not.
+- `make parsetest`: build executable `parsetest`.
+You can either run `./parsetest example.tiger` to check if `example.tiger` was parsed correctly, or you can run `./parsetest` and it will check every file in `testcases/`.

 ## Status